Generalized chromatic functions: Bases for Using Generalized Chromatic Functions

-\sxl{Let $\alpha=(\alpha_1,\alpha_2,\dots,\alpha_{k})\models[n]$ and $\lambda=(\lambda_1,\lambda_2,\dots, \lambda_{l})=(n^{m_n}, \fss{(n-1)}^{m_{n-1}}, \ldots, 1^{m_1})\vdash n$.} In the following table, we see that many well-known bases of $\Sym(x)$ and $\QSym(x)$ are the generalized chromatic functions of some edge-coloured digraphs produced by the actions of the operators
+\sxl{Let $\alpha=(\alpha_1,\alpha_2,\dots,\alpha_{k})\vDash[n]$ and $\lambda=(\lambda_1,\lambda_2,\dots, \lambda_{l})=(n^{m_n}, \fss{(n-1)}^{m_{n-1}}, \ldots, 1^{m_1})\vdash n$.} In the following table, we see that many well-known bases of $\Sym(x)$ and $\QSym(x)$ are the generalized chromatic functions of some edge-coloured digraphs produced by the actions of the operators

 on the edge-coloured digraphs in Table \ref{ecd}.
-For these well-known bases, the result follows immediately by definition, and hence readers unfamiliar with the classical definitions may take these to be definitions, or refer to \cite{Sta1} and for the upper-fundamental basis of $\QSym(x)$ take the commutative image of the noncommutative upper-fundamental basis in \cite{UpFun}.
+For these well-known bases, the result follows immediately by definition, and hence readers unfamiliar with the classical definitions may take these results to be the definitions, or refer to \cite{Sta1}.
+For the upper-fundamental basis of $\QSym(x)$ take the commutative image of the noncommutative upper-fundamental basis in \cite{UpFun}.